shsack/ising_neural_net/README.md

 python3 confusion_NN.py
 ```

 The scheme allows to identify the the critical temperature by confusing the neural network with wrong lablels.
-The network will be the least confused for the correct label.
+Once the network is trained with the wrong labels, its accuracy is evaluated on the entire data set.
+The accuracy as a function of the label shows three peaks, two corresponding to labeling the entire set as one phase and one corresponding to the right label.

 ![confusion_nn](https://user-images.githubusercontent.com/45107198/48735552-07a7b800-ec49-11e8-9903-1ce994340c8e.png)

-This replicates the critical temperature obtained by the Monte Carlo simulation.
+The middle peak thus replicates the critical temperature obtained by the Monte Carlo simulation.

 ## Authors